 These scenarios occur because bloggers focus only on driving traffic to their blog posts and display scant or no sense of responsibility.

-The end result could be very undesirable: an irresponsibly written blogpost can harm someone physically or mar them psychologically, rob them of lifetime savings or cause have other undesirable effects on a person.
+The end result could be very undesirable: an irresponsibly written blog post can harm someone physically or mar them psychologically, rob them of lifetime savings, or cause other undesirable effects on a person.